Deligne--Lusztig duality on the moduli stack of bundles: Introduction

 \begin{rem} For $G=\on{SL}_2$, our main theorem was conjectured by V. Drinfeld and J. Wang in \cite[Conjecture C.2.1]{drinfeld2016strange}.
-For general $G$, Wang made the following remark in \cite[Remark 6.6.5]{wang2018invariant}: \begin{itemize} \item[] \emph{...describing the functor inverse to $\PsId_{\BunG,!}$ (we expect that one can mimic the construction of the Deligne-Lusztig complex using the functors $\Eis_P^\enh,\CT_P^\enh$)}. \end{itemize} However, as far as we know, the precise formulation\footnote{Since the functors $\Eis_P^\enh,\CT_P^\enh$ are not t-exact, the naïve formation of the Deligne-Lusztig complex is not a well-defined object in the DG-category $\Dmod(\BunG)$.} of the conjecture for general $G$ was first made by D. Gaitsgory and recorded by D. Beraldo in \cite[$\S$ 1.5.5]{beraldo2019deligne}. \end{rem}
+For general $G$, Wang made the following remark in \cite[Remark 6.6.5]{wang2018invariant}: \begin{itemize} \item[] \emph{...describing the functor inverse to $\PsId_{\BunG,!}$ (we expect that one can mimic the construction of the Deligne--Lusztig complex using the functors $\Eis_P^\enh,\CT_P^\enh$)}. \end{itemize} However, as far as we know, the precise formulation\footnote{Since the functors $\Eis_P^\enh,\CT_P^\enh$ are not t-exact, the naïve formation of the Deligne--Lusztig complex is not a well-defined object in the DG-category $\Dmod(\BunG)$.} of the conjecture for general $G$ was first made by D. Gaitsgory and recorded by D. Beraldo in \cite[$\S$ 1.5.5]{beraldo2019deligne}. \end{rem}

 \sssec{Relation with the Drinfeld-Wang operator} Drinfeld and Wang made their conjecture according to an analogous result on the space of automorphic forms proved by them in \cite{drinfeld2016strange} and \cite{wang2018invariant}.
 Let us briefly explain their work.